RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-User Manual/explorer/Page Components/Gantt Component/how-to-auto-schedule-tasks-in-gantt-chart/how-to-auto-schedule-tasks-in-gantt-chart.md

-# How to Auto-schedule tasks in Gantt Chart?
+# How to Auto-schedule tasks in Gantt Chart

 Organising tasks across a Gantt Chart can be a complex activity.
 When working with a lot of tasks, scheduling them optimally can become a challenge.